Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 That will be moved up to alert level 4 at 11.59pm on Wednesday night.

-That means all non-essential businesses and services must shut their doors within the next 48 hours.
+That means all non-essential businesses and services must shut their doors as soon as possible.

 Speaking to media, Ardern said essential services included supermarkets, banks, GPs, pharmacies, service stations, couriers and other important frontline service providers.